Stained Concrete Patio in 3 Easy Steps

 I then rinsed with a thorough high pressure power wash, making sure to hit the total surface area and let it dry overnight.

-Using a pump up deck sprayer, I applied Black Liquid Antiquing Stain in sweeping intermittent motions on the deck ribbon and walkway.
+- Using a pump up deck sprayer, I applied Black Antiquing Stain in sweeping intermittent motions on the deck ribbon and walkway.

 Tip: Remember to shake the stain periodically as you spray.